 - Night of the Living Dead invented the idea of zombies as cannibalistic, undead monsters that recruit their victims into their ranks.
 In doing so, it also popularized the concept of the Zombie Apocalypse, even if it wasn't the first work to use it (that would be Richard Matheson's I Am Legend, which used vampires, and indeed served as inspiration for George Romero).

-- Although Expressionism had been a popular art style in Germany years before, The Cabinet of Dr. Caligari, with its wild sets, Unreliable Narrator, and focus on cinematically recreating a character's unstable state of mind, sparked many of the ideas associated with German Expressionism as a film genre.
-(By extension, it also influenced the horror and film noir genres, as well as all of Tim Burton's work.)
+- Although Expressionism had been a popular art style in Germany for years prior, The Cabinet of Dr. Caligari, with its wild sets, Unreliable Narrator, and focus on cinematically recreating a character's unstable state of mind, sparked many of the ideas associated with German Expressionism as a film genre.

-- There's Something About Mary revived the whole "gross-out comedy" thing, which had died of low budgets and lower quality in the Eighties.
+- Theres Something About Mary revived the whole "gross-out comedy" thing, which had - outside of animation - died of low budgets and lower quality in the Eighties.

 - Alien is also often credited with taking the Used Future look into mainstream cinema.

-- Two of the very first films to tell a story unwittingly created new genres.
-A Trip to the Moon was the first science fiction movie ever made and brought the idea of space exploration to the big screen.
-The Great Train Robbery introduced us to The Western.
+- Two of the very first films to tell a complete story unwittingly created new genres.
+A Trip to the Moon (1902) was the first science fiction movie ever made and brought the idea of space exploration to the big screen.
+The Great Train Robbery (1903) introduced us to The Western.

 - Eastwood's films had a major impact on the genre as well.
 Look at Unforgiven, a brutal take on the reality of the Old West, then look at some of the movies that have come in the years following it, such as the remake of 3:10 to Yuma, No Country for Old Men, and the Coen Brothers' rendition of True Grit.
 You starting to see a pattern here?

-- Metropolis is the oldest film to use the Cyber Punk Genre but it was Blade Runner that made it really popular.
+- Metropolis is the oldest film to use the Cyberpunk genre, but it was Blade Runner - 55 years later - that made it really popular.

 - William Gibson launched the Cyberpunk genre with the novel Neuromancer.
 It is now a staple of film, games, and odd urban fashions.